Brandon Bernard: Legal proceedings

 Bernard's trial was held in 2000, one year after the murders.
 Since the crimes took place at Fort Hood, the trial was held in federal court instead of state court.
 He was convicted of carjacking, conspiracy to commit murder, and two counts of first degree murder.
-He was sentenced to death.
+He was sentenced to death on June 13, 2000.

-Vialva (May 10, 1980 – September 24, 2020) was convicted of the same charges and sentenced to death as well.
+Christopher Vialva (May 10, 1980 – September 24, 2020) was convicted of the same charges and sentenced to death as well.
 He was executed on September 24, 2020.
 In a video he released shortly before his execution, he expressed remorse and asked for clemency.
 "I committed a grave wrong when I was a lost kid and took two precious lives from this world," he said.
 "Every day, I wish I could right this wrong."
 Vialva's last meal consisted of food from Pizza Hut.
 His final words were "Father...heal their hearts with grace and love.
 I'm ready, father."

-Brown and Lewis, who both testified against Bernard and Vialva during the trial both pleaded guilty to second degree murder and each received 248 months in prison.
+Brown and Lewis, who both testified against Bernard and Vialva during the trial, both pleaded guilty to second degree murder and each received 248 months in prison.
 Brown was released from prison on January 6, 2020, and Lewis was released from prison on June 23, 2017.

 Another youth, 15-year-old Gregory Hardin Lynch, was prosecuted for providing the handgun which was used to murder the Bagleys.
 Bernard had loaned the handgun, which belonged to him, to Lynch prior to the murders.
 Lynch pleaded guilty to conspiracy to possess a stolen firearm and received a five-year sentence.
-Lynch committed additional crimes in prison, shortly extending his sentence.
-He was released from prison on December 16, 2008.
+Lynch committed additional crimes in prison, extending his sentence but was eventually released on December 16, 2008.

 Sparks was initially sentenced to life without parole, but his sentence was reduced to 420 months followed by five years of supervised release in March 2018, having already served 214 months, due to him being a juvenile at the time.
-He is scheduled for release on April 28, 2030.
+He is scheduled for release on June 8, 2030.